mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.6.0/tutorials/getting-started/getting-started.md

 </Syntax>

-If you do so, back to `tzkt`, you will see several information on the operation, including the new contract storage.
+If you do so, back to `nexus`, you will see several information on the operation, including the new contract storage.

 ## Testing the Michelson contract locally